Center for the Investigation of Environmental Hazards Career Development Program

 One of the center’s goals is to recruit outstanding researchers who are interested in applying their expertise to translational studies of humans who have been exposed to toxic or carcinogenic agents, or both.
 NYU Grossman School of Medicine institutional funds are available to support additional recruitment of junior and senior faculty members during the current five-year grant period.
 Center leadership has also budgeted additional funds in each year to support these new recruits as they explore the introduction of new technologies or novel scientific areas of expertise into EHS that enhance NYU CIEH research capabilities.

 Another of the center’s goals is to recruit junior faculty to expand and enhance efforts in interdisciplinary research.
 We help to recruit highly promising young scientists to NYU Langone and optimize use of our resources (e.g., pilot project grants, access to the Integrated Health Science Facility Core and other facility cores, mentoring, and collegiality) to engage these investigators.
-For example, we recruited Angelica Ortiz, PhD, as an assistant professor in the Department of Environmental Medicine.
+For example, we recruited Angelica Ortiz, PhD, as an assistant professor.
 Dr. Ortiz has novel expertise in extracellular vesicles, and this new area of research has spawned a number of new collaborations at all levels using tissue culture and animal models, as well as collecting and using human samples.

 Developing Talent from Within